 Social Media Explorer’s industry-leading blog and publishing platform is PR pitch friendly.
-Jason Falls is, after all, a public relations professional by trade.
+Our founder, Jason Falls is, after all, a public relations professional by trade.
 But, as with any media member, blogger or otherwise, we have some preferences that will help you get consideration.

 - We write about social media, public relations, marketing and advertising.
 Sometimes we touch on how technology effects those worlds.
 If it’s not in those categories, don’t pitch us.

 - It should be brief.
-We don’t mind emails (send to jason – at – socialmediaexplorer.com), but if you write more than a paragraph, you’ve gone too far.
+We don’t mind emails (send to jkelly – at – socialmediaexplorer.com), but if you write more than a paragraph, you’ve gone too far.
 Tell us who you are, what it is, why it’s relevant and ask me if I’d like more info.

 - Do NOT send us a press release.
 See rule No. 2.